 - The District has conducted a thorough budget analysis and has broken the budget down into specific components and their related expenses.
 This has allowed the District to prioritize expenses, and also to identify where cuts could occur if necessary. - Regular updates were provided to the Board of Education during the school year.
-This information is also presented to the community via the District's website, staff meetings and presentations. - Collaboration with the Eastern Upper Peninsula ISD has helped reduce expenditures in many areas.
+This information is also presented to the community via the District's website, staff meetings and presentations. - Collaboration with the surrounding districts have helped reduced expenditures in many areas.
+The eighteen school districts (including EUPISD) in the four counties Chippewa, Luce, Mackinac, and a small section in Schoolcraft, continue to collaborate in combining services where possible.